hasura/graphql-data-specification/README.md

 Node level security is a authorization policy engine that allows creating fine-grained policies and privileges to scope access and operations on a data graph for end users.

-Node level security rules can be applied to Models, Virtual Models & Actions.
+Node level security rules can be applied to Models, Virtual Models & Commands.

 #### NLS for models